Only three millimeters of the card are showing. You pinch them, pull, and watch the paper bow while a hidden glue ridge holds the other corner fast.

 Before You Close the Page

-Close the journal or press the page lightly.
-If it bulges, remove one layer or one insert.
+Close the journal and scan the page.
+If the pocket bulges, remove thick decoration or use one thinner insert.

 Continue Reading